 The scientists identified that the metabolite NAD+, which is naturally present in every cell of our body, plays a key role as a regulator in protein-to-protein interactions that control DNA repair.

-Treating mice with a NAD+ precursor, or “booster” called NMN was shown to improved their cells’ ability to repair DNA damage caused by radiation exposure or old age.
+Treating mice with an NAD+ precursor, or “booster” called NMN was shown to improve their cells’ ability to repair DNA damage caused by radiation exposure or old age.

 “The cells of the old mice were indistinguishable from the young mice, after just one week of treatment”, said lead author Professor David Sinclair of UNSW School of Medical Sciences and Harvard Medical School Boston.